jbvillarante/Team-Gutom/README.md

     * Address
     * Email
     * Telephone Number

-* On Destroy
+    Note on deleting employee record:
         Instead of deleting the employee, the system will only provide the user a way of toggling employee status from active to inactive.

 #### CRUD supplier
 * Supplier Profile